wiiudev/SDCafiine/README.md

 This version is very experimental and only for testing.!!!!
 May or may not work.

 ## Usage Instructions
 - Load mocha for full support, otherwise only SSBU is working.
-HAXCHI/CBHC is NOT supported.
+The built-in CFW of HAXCHI/CBHC is NOT supported.
 - Load the elf with the [homebrew launcher](https://github.com/dimok789/homebrew_launcher)

 To use SDCafiine with any game or load mods from USB, you need to load mocha first.